 HighMark Capital’s Lowenstein said Sealed Air’s ability to generate cash and the potential to better manage the company’s assets and wring out higher profits could make it an attractive target.

-On an annual basis, Sealed Air has generated cash from operations (SEE) after deducting capital expenses every year since at least 1998, according to data compiled by Bloomberg.
-Analysts project (SEE) the company will increase free cash flow by 38 percent this year to more than $369 million, estimates compiled by Bloomberg show.
+On an annual basis, Sealed Air has generated cash from operations (SEE:US) after deducting capital expenses every year since at least 1998, according to data compiled by Bloomberg.
+Analysts project (SEE:US) the company will increase free cash flow by 38 percent this year to more than $369 million, estimates compiled by Bloomberg show.

 “Suitors would be interested in this collection of assets and potentially repositioning them for higher and better use,” Lowenstein said.